Not Enough Wilderness To Save Us

 The Pine Street House

-You cannot have a ghost story without a spooky, somewhat mysterious house and where I grew up in rural Forsyth County was nothing like that but things change.
+You cannot have a ghost story without a spooky, somewhat mysterious house.
+Where I grew up in rural Forsyth County was nothing like that but things change.

 Upstairs above the floor with the bedrooms was a full stick-framed attic complete with walnut banisters.
-If ever there was an area that could house ghosts along with mysterious steamer trunks, this attic was it.
+If ever there was an area that could house ghosts along with mysterious locked steamer trunks, this attic was it.
+The house even had a laundry chute which went all the way to the basement where there was a bedroom and bathroom for a maid.
+The kitchen, dining room, and great room were on the second floor along with the bedroom my father was reduced to using because of a stroke.
+I ended with the master bedroom and Mertha, the maid, took to calling me Mister David.

 A Cathedral of Leaves